 My assignment was to go cover a list of bars in Philadelphia and Manayunk.

-It was challenging because I have never done any thing like that before.
+It was challenging because I have never done anything like that before.
 But soon after the first club I realized it was fun.
 It was really easy.
-I dressed as a photographer and they assumed I was from Philly2Night and all very happy people wanted me to take there pictures.
-The pictures would be on the Philly2night web site.
+I dressed as a photographer, and they assumed I was from Philly2Night and all very happy people wanted me to take their pictures.
+The pictures would be on the Philly2night website.

 I meet a lot of famous people and had nice conversations, but had to refuse the generous offers to drink with them.

 Now the down side was driving home to New Jersey at 2 O’clock in the morning with only drunks and copes on the roads.